Necmttn/OpenSourceReactApps/README.md

 The SoundCloud Client in React + Redux made with passion!
 Uses redux, redux-thunk, normalizr, react, lodash-fp, airbnb-extended eslint, enzyme and the Soundcloud API.

+comes with a [comprehensive guide](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/) to get started.

 ##Clone Apps